Widening of the Sylvian fissure. Arachnoid cyst

 • the psyche is upset;

-• "bursting" inside the head and a pulse is felt;
+• “bursting” inside the head and the pulse is felt;

 A secondary (acquired) cyst complements the clinical picture with manifestations of the underlying disease or injury.

-This is the basis for a complete examination of the baby in the medical center.
+This is the basis for a full examination of the baby at the medical center.

 Diagnostics

 When establishing a diagnosis, clinical, neuroimaging and neurophysiological data are compared.
-The child should be examined by a neurologist, ophthalmologist, pediatrician, geneticist.
-Confirm the diagnosis with the following clinical manifestations:
+The child should be examined by a neurologist, ophthalmologist, pediatrician, and geneticist.
+The diagnosis is confirmed by the following clinical manifestations:

-• local changes: bone deformity of the cranial vault, especially in infants under one year old;
+• local changes: bone deformation of the cranial vault, especially in infants under one year of age;

-• symptoms indicating intracranial hypertension, in which the fontanel is tense, bone sutures diverge in children under one year old;
+• symptoms indicating intracranial hypertension, in which the fontanelle is tense and bone sutures diverge in children under one year of age;

 • lethargy, drowsiness, vomiting, headache, pyramidal symptoms;

-• neuro-ophthalmic symptoms arising from mechanical compression of the interpeduncular and chiasmal cistern, compression of the optic nerves by the cyst of the lateral fissure;
+• neuro-ophthalmological symptoms arising in connection with mechanocompression of the interpeduncular and chiasmatic cistern, compression of the optic nerves by the lateral fissure cyst;

-• dysfunction of the oculomotor nerves, chiasmal syndrome, decreased vision, atrophy and congestion in the fundus;
+• dysfunction of the oculomotor nerves, chiasmatic syndrome, decreased vision, atrophy and congestion in the fundus;

 In newborn babies and infants, a screening method (NSG - neurosonography) of the brain is used.
-Helical computed tomography (SCT) is also recommended.
-An MRI is mandatory, but if the data is doubtful, it is rechecked with a contrast agent and used for diagnosis by the CISS test and of heavily T2-weighted (heavily weighted T-2 images).
+Spiral computed tomography (SCT) is also recommended.
+An MRI is mandatory, but if the data is questionable, it is double-checked with a contrast agent and the CISS test and heavily T2-weighted images are used for diagnosis.

-MRI examines the craniovertebral region to exclude concomitant anomalies: Arnold-Chiari, hydromyelia.
-The anesthesiologist examines patients, preparing for surgery and assessing the degree of risk of the operation.
-If the operational and anesthetic risk is large, then methods of preoperative management of patients are being prepared.
-Examinations by related specialists are carried out to determine concomitant diseases and their degree of development.
+MRI examines the craniovertebral region to exclude associated anomalies: Arnold-Chiari, hydromyelia.
+The anesthesiologist examines patients, preparing them for surgery and assessing the degree of risk of the operation.
+If the surgical and anesthetic risk is large, then methods of preoperative management of patients are being prepared.
+Examinations are carried out by related specialists to determine concomitant diseases and their degree of development.
 At the same time, existing violations are corrected and patients are additionally examined:

-• blood tests detect (or rule out) viruses, infections, autoimmune diseases.
-Coagulability and bad cholesterol are also determined;
+• Blood tests reveal (or exclude) viruses, infections, and autoimmune diseases.
+They also determine clotting and bad cholesterol;

-• Doppler method is used to detect violations of the patency of the arteries, which leads to a lack of blood supply to the brain.
+• The Doppler method is used to detect obstructions in the patency of arteries, which leads to a lack of blood supply to the brain.

-The work of the heart is checked and blood pressure is measured during the day.
+The heart function is checked and blood pressure is measured throughout the day.

 Treatment

 According to the dynamics of development, cysts are frozen and progressive.
-Treatment of frozen cysts is not carried out if they do not cause pain and do not manifest other uncomfortable symptoms.
-In these cases, the underlying diseases are identified and treated, which stimulate the development of AK.
+Frozen cysts are not treated unless they cause pain or other uncomfortable symptoms.
+In these cases, underlying diseases are identified and treated, which stimulate the development of AK.

-To eliminate the inflammatory process, normalize blood flow to the brain, restore damaged cells, cope with medium-sized cysts, one should be treated, for example, with means for:
+To eliminate the inflammatory process, normalize blood flow to the brain, restore damaged cells, cope with medium-sized cysts, you should be treated, for example, with means for:

 • activation of metabolic processes in tissues: “Actovegin”, “Gliatilin”;